POLARIS EXHIBITION BOUTS AND SUPERFIGHTS

 If medical intervention is necessary then the judges and referee can confer with the medic to decide if the bout can continue.

 If the injury is sustained via an illegal manoeuvre, a negative point will be given to the perpetrator and the fighter given up to 8 minutes to recover.
 The timekeeper will stop the time during this.
-If the fighter cannot recover then the bout will be declared a win for the injured fighter.
+If the fighter cannot recover or elects not to continue then the bout will be declared a win for the injured fighter.

 Poor sportsmanship / fouls